MESAHub/mesa-contrib/CONTRIBUTING.md

 branch

-Once the PR is opened, the repo maintainers will review your code and make a decision about whether to merge it into the repo, perhaps after some changes are made.
+Once the PR is opened, the repo maintainers will review your code and decide whether to merge it into the repo, perhaps after some changes are made.

 ## Your responsibilities